Canarian Americans: Canarians in Florida and other places in the United States

 Between 1757 and 1759, 121 families were sent to Florida (42 in 1757, 43 families several months after, and another 36 the following year).
 In 1763, after its defeat by Great Britain in the Seven Years' War, Spain was forced to cede Florida, causing most of its Spanish inhabitants to immigrate to Cuba, although a small Canarian community would be permanently established in the region, where they were considered innovators in agriculture.

-According to the Spanish journalists Fernando Martínez Laínez and Carlos Canales Torrres (who examined the Spanish history of the United States in his book Banderas lejanas: La exploración, conquista y defensa por España del territorio de los actuales Estados Unidos), after the cession of Florida to Great Britain, many more Canarian families immigrated to Florida.
+According to the Spanish journalists Fernando Martínez Laínez and Carlos Canales Torres (who examined the Spanish history of the United States in his book Banderas lejanas: La exploración, conquista y defensa por España del territorio de los actuales Estados Unidos), after the cession of Florida to Great Britain, many more Canarian families immigrated to Florida.
 In the 47 years of Canarian immigration to Florida, of the 2,350 who wanted the Spanish Crown retained there, only 984 families migrated, most of them heading to Venezuela and the Spanish Antilles.
 In 1783, Spain recovered Florida and some of the Canarian settlers from Saint Bernard also immigrated to West Florida.

 During those years, Vicente Sebastián Pintado, the Canarian cartographer, engineer, soldier and Surveyor General of West Florida, drew the "Pintado plan", a street map of Pensacola drawn in 1812, which included the position and size of the solares on which to build the church and other public buildings.
 He left a huge corpus of work consisting of maps and plans of streets, letters and documents vital to the complicated sale of land in Florida and Louisiana.
 In 1974 the Library of Congress in Washington, DC obtained the donation of the Pintado Collection work, a collection of about 1,500 documents stored in the Division of Manuscripts.

 Florida was ceded to the United States in 1819, again causing the immigration of almost the entire Spanish population to Cuba, although once again, a few Spaniards remained in Florida.
 There is a recent immigrant community of Canarian people and their descendants living in Miami, within the greater Hispanic community.
 Many of these Canarians live there only temporarily for employment.
 The vice president of the council of Tenerife, José Manuel Bermúdez, estimated that more than 200,000 people from the Canary Islands live in Florida.
 Currently, Florida has a Canarian association, the Hogar canario de Florida (Canarian Home of Florida), located in Coral Way, Miami.

 Some communities in Southern California were also founded by Canary Islanders.
 Numbers of Canary Island colonists and their descendants were recorded in New Mexico during the Spanish era of that state.